solo-io/gloo/docs/content/guides/security/rate_limiting/simple/_index.md

 ---
-title: Gloo API (Enterprise)
+title: Gloo Edge API (Enterprise)
 weight: 30
 description: Simplified rate-limit API that covers most use cases.
 ---

 ## Overview

-Gloo includes a simplified rate limiting model that allows you to specify the number of requests per configurable unit of time that can be made against all routes defined within a virtual host or individual routes.
+Gloo Edge includes a simplified rate limiting model that allows you to specify the number of requests per configurable unit of time that can be made against all routes defined within a virtual host or individual routes.
 You can set different limits for both authorized and anonymous users.
-An authorized user is one that the Gloo external authentication server has validated and their user token is included with the request.
+An authorized user is one that the Gloo Edge external authentication server has validated and their user token is included with the request.
 Authorized users are rate limited on a per user basis.
 Anonymous users are rate limited on a calling IP basis, i.e., all requests from that incoming IP count towards the requests per time limits.

-For a more fine grained approach, take a look at using Gloo with [Envoy's native rate limiting model]({{% versioned_link_path fromRoot="/guides/security/rate_limiting/envoy/" %}})
+For a more fine grained approach, take a look at using Gloo Edge with [Envoy's native rate limiting model]({{% versioned_link_path fromRoot="/guides/security/rate_limiting/envoy/" %}})

 ## Rate Limit